-You see, I’ve owned a web hosting business for 20 years and have been developing websites for more than 25 years.
+You see, I’ve owned a web hosting company for over 20 years and developed websites for more than 25 years.

 So I might know a thing or two about creating a blog.

 I’ve helped Fortune 500 companies such as Chase, IBM, Minolta, GM, Comedy Central, LensCrafters, and Nielsen.
 BUT I’ve also helped thousands of individuals build a blog… just like you!

-I also know how to create profitable blogs, since I recently sold mine for $6 million.
+I also know how to create a profitable blog, since I sold mine for $6 million.

-I created this ultimate guide from my years of experience and formatted it in a way that anyone can understand.
+I created this simple guide from my years of experience and formatted it so anyone can understand.
 Here’s a summarized version:

-Obviously, this how-to can’t cover every aspect of what it takes to create a successful blog, but at least it will get you started on the right path.
+This how-to can’t cover every aspect of what it takes to create a successful blog, but at least I will get you started on the right path.
 I have many other articles on my blog to keep you on this path.

-So take that first step and create your blog today.
+So let’s start your journey and create your blog today!

 Step 1 – Pick Your Niche

 In starting a blog, you have to figure out the topic.
-In my opinion, picking what to focus on is the hardest part of creating a blog.
+In my opinion, picking what to focus on is the hardest part of creating your blog.

 However, keep in mind blogging isn’t a business unto itself.
 A blog is a means to an end, not the end.
 You’re creating a blog to let the world know your expertise in whatever niche you choose.